sonatype-nexus-community/nexus-repository-installer/README.md

 #### Yum setup

-  1. (One-time setup) If you don't already have JDK 8 installed, then install OpenJDK 8 JDK:

-         yum install java-1.8.0-openjdk

   2. (One-time setup) Copy the Yum configuration file: [sonatype-community.repo](https://nx-staging.sonatype.com/repository/community-hosted/sonatype-community.repo) to your `/etc/yum.repos.d/` directory.
   3. Install the application via yum.
 The first time you use our installer, you will be prompted to install the GPG signing key.